-A 12-month review paper will be taken to Full Council each year highlighting progress made and next steps referring back to the Council's Climate Emergency Declaration.
+A 12-month review paper will be taken to Full Council each year highlighting progress made and next steps referring back to the Council's Climate Emergency Declaration as well as to Performance Scrutiny each Autumn starting in 2025.

-The Council's progress on achieving the Net Carbon Zero and Ecologically Positive 2030 goals can also be scrutinised by Internal Audit and Scrutiny Committees at appropriate points over the remaining 6 years of the Strategy and at the discretion of the Chief Internal Auditor and Scrutiny Chairs and Vice Chairs.
+The Council's progress on achieving the Net Carbon Zero and Ecologically Positive 2030 goals can also be scrutinised by Internal Audit and other Scrutiny Committees at appropriate points over the remaining 6 years of the Strategy and at the discretion of the Chief Internal Auditor and Scrutiny Chairs and Vice Chairs.